Huzi1337/random-user-recruitment-task/README.md

 # Description

-This is my implementation of a recruitment task.
-The task:
+This is my implementation of a recruitment task:

 Write application in Angular.
 The People and About tabs are seperated pages (router outlets)